pvvx/AdScanerTrg/readme.txt

-AdScanerTrg - Trigger and reed switch status receiver on TLSR826x.
+AdScanerTrg - Trigger and reed switch status receiver on TLSR826x + BLE ADV repeater.

+In connection mode, it has the ability to work as a repeater - scanner BLE advertising from other devices.

 Used JDY-10 module (TLSR8266).